-Students may enroll to audit a course for selfenrichment, or to observe a course before enrolling for credit in it.
+Students may enroll to audit a course for self- enrichment, or to observe a course before enrolling for credit in it.
 Students should consult the instructor of a course they want to audit to gain information about course work and examinations.
 Students may audit courses only when class enrollment permits.
 Tuition and fees are paid at the same rate as classes taken for credit.
 Financial Aid will not pay for audited courses.

 A grade of AU is given for audit enrollment.
 No graduation or transfer credit is awarded.
-A student may change a course from credit to audit or from audit to credit through the first week of classes during each semester.
+A student may change a course from credit to audit or from audit to credit through the withdrawal period for each course.